BETA PHOTO: Rose Tower formation. This photo shows the route '...

 Weather station 3.1 miles from here

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Rose Tower:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Rose Tower:

 Featured Route For Rose Tower